DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/06-part2.md

 positive about the value of ICT access since we’d last spoken to him, saying he thought the computers had been ‘great – awesome, eh’ for the community, because people could ‘download music, videos; look at entertainment’.
-As a result, he ‘stay\[ed\] in Mungalawarru more.
+As a result, he ‘stay\[ed\] in Mungalawurru more.
 At town, \[you\] do nothing’.
 He also said he would be happy to pay \$30 per month for an internet plan.

-This man’s story, as someone who was initially disinterested in ICTs until he saw their benefits, demonstrates how community members with lower degrees of digital literacy may engage more with ICTs if they’re exposed to their use.
-A year or so after we first met him, however, he had left Mungalawarru, which, as we discussed in Chapter 4, was not an uncommon pattern amongst young men in remote communities, who are more likely than young women to need to travel to find work.
+This man’s story, as someone who was initially uninterested in ICTs until he saw their benefits, demonstrates how community members with lower degrees of digital literacy may engage more with ICTs if they’re exposed to their use.
+A year or so after we first met him, however, he had left Mungalawurru, which, as we discussed in Chapter 4, was not an uncommon pattern amongst young men in remote communities, who are more likely than young women to need to travel to find work.
 There are also cultural precedents for young men to live a transitory lifestyle; Myers